Slimseyi/Children-Random-Words/README.md

 Features

-Generate random 2 to 7 letter words along with their meanings.
+1. Generate random (2 to 7 letter words) along with their meanings.

-Child-friendly interface with simple graphics and easy navigation.
+2. Child-friendly interface with simple graphics and easy navigation.

-Learn mode to display wrandom word meanings.
+3. Learning mode to display random word meanings.
 Fun web app to reinforce word knowledge.